a-d-smith/PandoraCosmicSamples/helpers/README.md

 ```
 Stage gen batch jobs: 10 idle, 0 running, 0 held, 0 other.
 ```
-Keep checking on them until, then have all finished.
+Keep checking on them until they have all finished.
 Once they are done, you need to *check* the jobs.
 This will tell you how many of them succeeded and how many failed.
 ```bash
 source helpers/job_check_gen.sh my_project 1001